lisazevedo/compliance-continuous-monitoring/README.md

 1. Change MySQL container to AWS RDS
 2. Change ImageId, in CloudFormation template, from static to dinamic variable
 3. Change CloudFormation to Terraform
+4. Use AWS Budgets to monitor costs
+5. Use AWS WAF to manage API requests